rmeyerth/slop-site/docs/Extending/type-operations.md

         Map<Token<?>, Token<?>> aMap = Objects.isNull(getValue()) ? new HashMap<>() : getValue();
         //Handle blank initializer
         if (!getTokenGroups().isEmpty()) {
-            Token<?> mapStructure = getTokenGroups().get(0).unwrapKeepStructure(getTokenGroups().get(0));
+            //Scan the resulting token groups and unwrap as much as possible to make handling easier Token<?> mapStructure = getTokenGroups().get(0).unwrapKeepStructure(getTokenGroups().get(0));
             if (mapStructure instanceof TokenGroup) {
                 /* Expect map structure to take form of a TokenGroup with child TokenGroups of Key / Value pairs.